37Lucky37/openproject_aws/docs/glossary/README.md

 ### Widget

 A widget in OpenProject is defined as a small and customizable element that provides relevant information at a glance.
-Use widgets on your [My Page](#my-page) dashboard or on the [project overview](#project-overview).
+Use widgets on your [My page](#my-page) dashboard or on the [project overview](#project-overview).
 [See all available project overview widgets](../user-guide/project-overview/#available-project-overview-widgets) and read [how to add a widget to the project overview](../user-guide/project-overview/#widgets).

 ### Wiki